★★ Karson Kamenetz ★★

 • A permitting system that supports businesses and residents instead of holding them back.

-• Preserving green space, farmland, and the 200 miles of waterfront that define Baltimore County’s character.
+• Preserving green space, 200 miles of waterfront, and the 2,000 miles of streams and tributaries that define Baltimore County’s character.

-• Safer neighborhoods and streets built not only through supporting our police department, fire stations, and EMS workers, but also through investments in youth programs, mental health, and opportunity.
+• Safer neighborhoods and streets by solving recruitment issues and providing adequate resources to BCPD and BCFD, but also through investments in youth programs, mental health, and opportunity.

 Karson Kamenetz